SearingShot/Cat_vs_Dog_Classification_using_flask/README.md

 2. **Install Dependencies:** Install all the required Python libraries using pip.

+3. **Download the Dataset:** Get The Dataset from here :- [Data](https://github.com/laxmimerit/dog-cat-full-dataset.git)

-3. **Train the Model:** Before running the Flask app, you need to train the model by executing the Train.py script.
+4. **Train the Model:** Before running the Flask app, you need to train the model by executing the Train.py script.
 This script will generate the model file (model.h5) required for classification.

-4. **Run the Flask App:** Execute the main.py file to start the Flask application.
+5. **Run the Flask App:** Execute the main.py file to start the Flask application.

-5. **Access the Web Application:** Open your web browser and go to [http://localhost:5000](http://localhost:5000) to access the application.
+6. **Access the Web Application:** Open your web browser and go to [http://localhost:5000](http://localhost:5000) to access the application.

 ## Usage Instructions